-- 2.97.
+2.99.
 This is where one or more, but not all, customers on a licence exempt distribution network choose their own Supplier for electricity supply to their premise.
-Under this approach the customers requiring third party access on the exempt distribution network will have their own MPAN and must have a HH Metering System. - 2.98.
-Unless agreed otherwise, our UoS charges will be applied using gross settlement/net settlement or both.
+Under this approach the customers requiring third party access on the exempt distribution network will have their own MPAN and must have a HH Metering System.

+2.100.
+Unless agreed otherwise, our UoS charges will be applied using gross or net settlement as applicable to the site.